moxamadfarax/password-generator/read.me/README.md

 New Text

 I looked back at my code an tried to make things unique by using pre randomized functions instead of arrays, but I hit roadblocks.
 I then decided to try to backtrack and revamp my prior code, but I hit another roadblock.
 I would appreciate some input on what I did wrong.

+I also had a very hard time when it came to the for loops and min max methods.